 Consistent publication requires three structural conditions, not one motivational condition.

 A calibrated quality threshold.
 Consistency at the cost of publishing things you are not willing to stand behind is not worth pursuing.
 But the quality threshold needs to be calibrated to what is actually required — not to what you wish you could produce if you had unlimited time.
 The relevant question is not "is this the best piece I am capable of?" but "does this advance a real argument clearly enough that a reader can engage with it?"
 Those are different standards.
-Most practitioners set the threshold too high relative to what is actually useful to readers.
+Most practitioners set the threshold too high relative to what is actually useful to readers, and the cost of that miscalibration is not visible as a single bad decision.
+It is visible as a body of work that never accumulates, because the threshold for entry is set where almost nothing clears it.

 The Floor-Quality Threshold